p3zo/gifsync/README.md

 ##### Optional arguments

     --tempo_multiplier TEMPO_MULTIPLIER
         A multiplier applied to the extracted tempo.
 Speeds up or slows down the animation. (default: 1.0)

     --output_directory OUTPUT_DIRECTORY
         The directory to which the output will be saved. (default: .)

+    --bpm BPM
+        The BPM of the audio.
+Will be estimated if not passed. (default: None)

+    --interpolation INTERPOLATION
+        The method of interpolation to use.
+Options: [linear, cubic, quadratic] (default: linear)